uwdata/visual-embedding/README.md

 We have recently proposed [visual embedding](http://idl.cs.washington.edu/papers/visual-embedding/) as an operational model for automatically generating and evaluating visualizations (see also [our original proposal] (http://hci.stanford.edu/~cagatay/projects/vismodel/TheoriesOfVisualization-Vis11.pdf) presented at Vis'11).
 In the paper, we provide three examples of visual embedding.
-We use this repository to share the [data](data/) and
-[source code](src/)   used to generate these examples under directory.
-In order to demonstrate discrete visual embedding, we crowdsource perceptual distances using Amazon's Mechanical Turk service.
-You can access the data and source code for our experiments under [src/mturkExperiments](src/mturkExperiments) directory.
-Also, we also provide the estimated perceptual distance matrix for the shapes shown in Figure 3  as a text file ([data/polygonKernel.txt](data/polygonKernel.txt)).
+This repository contains the [data](data/) and [source code](src/)  used to generate these examples.
+In order to [demonstrate discrete visual embedding](#scatter-plotting-with-shapes) we crowdsource perceptual distances using Amazon's Mechanical Turk service.
+You can access the data and source code for our experiments as well under [src/mturkExperiments](src/mturkExperiments) directory.
+We also provide the estimated perceptual distance matrix for the shapes shown in Figure 3  as a text file ([data/polygonKernel.txt](data/polygonKernel.txt)).
 Note that we extend upon this idea, the idea of estimating kernels of perceptual similarity with crowdsourcing, in our [recent paper](http://idl.cs.washington.edu/papers/perceptual-kernels/).